Conformal Mechanics of Planar Curves: Introduction

-While logarithmic spirals also occur, perhaps unexpectedly, as critical points of $H_1$, unlike the conformally invariant $H_0$ such energies involve a degree of arbitrariness.
-There is also no conformal symmetry to be broken. \\\\ Our approach to treating $H_0$ will be guided by the mechanical analog provided by the Euler Elastic bending energy, quadratic in $\kappa$ \cite{SingerSantiago,Levien}.
+where $\kappa$ is the Frenet curvature along the curve and the prime denotes a derivative with respect to the Euclidean arc-length $s$.
+While $H_0$ is not an obvious energy in a Euclidean setting, it is the unique M\"obius invariant at this order in derivatives.
+In contrast, scale invariants are many and easy to to easy to construct, among them the interpolation between $H_0$ and the rotation number:

+Unlike the conformally invariant $H_0$, the critical points of these more general energies are not simple. \\\\ There are interesting discussions of $H_0$ in references \cite{Sharpe1994} and \cite{Fuster}.
+The calculus of variations was first applied to Eq.(\ref{eq:H0}) by Liebmann \cite{Liebmann}; the subject has also been addressed, more recently, in reference \cite{Bolt}.
+The critical points of $H_0$ are logarithmic spirals and curves related to them by conformal transformations which, unlike the logarithmic generator are not self-similar: the compact double $\mathcal{S}$-shaped spirals and their hyperbolic limits, the latter arising when the center of inversion itself lies on the spiral. \\\\ Our approach to examining the critical behavior of $H_0$ will be to treat it as a mechanical energy, mimicking as far as possible the approach to the Euler-Elastic bending energy, quadratic in $\kappa$ \cite{SingerSantiago,Levien}.
 The reader is also referred to more recent work in \cite{Hanna2018}.
-Euler Elastic curves in three dimensions have also been the subject of intensive research; see, for example, \cite{LangerSinger,IveySinger}; enjoying an unexpected revival due to applications in soft matter and biophysics where they describe semi-flexible polymers and thin filaments.
-In this context, Euler Elastica plays a central role in the rapidly growing area of research dubbed \textit{Extreme Mechanics}. \\\\ The conformal arc-length, of course, differs in significant ways from the Euler energy; both the extra derivative and the fractional power suggest added complexity.
-This is offset, however, by the additional symmetry. \\\\ Translational invariance permits the Euler-Lagrange equations to be cast as a conservation law for the tension, $\mathbf{F}$, which we identify as
+Euler-Elastic curves in three dimensions have also been the subject of intensive research; see, for example, \cite{LangerSinger,IveySinger}; enjoying an unexpected revival due to its tendency to crop up in soft matter and biophysics in the description of semi-flexible polymers and thin filaments.
+In this context, Euler-Elastica also plays a central role in the rapidly expanding of area of research, dubbed \textit{Extreme Mechanics} and has been adopted by at least one journal in its title. \\\\ The translational invariance of $H_0$ permits the Euler-Lagrange (EL) equations to be cast as a conservation law for the associated tension, $\mathbf{F}$, which will be identified as

-where $\mathbf{t}$ and $\mathbf{n}$ are the tangent and normal vectors, and $\mu= |\kappa'|^{-1/2}$.
-While $\mathbf{F}$ is not itself conformally invariant, the Euler-Lagrange equations $\mathbf{F}'=0$ are.
+Here $\mathbf{t}$ and $\mathbf{n}$ are the vectors tangent and normal to the curve, and $\mu= |\kappa'|^{-1/2}$.
+While $\mathbf{F}$ is not itself conformally invariant, the EL equations $\mathbf{F}'=0$ are.
 They are also completely equivalent to the constancy of the conformally invariant curvature,

 The torque, associated with rotational invariance, is orthogonal to the plane and given by